 The Center for Effective Teaching created the Leadership Development Certificate Program to give all college personnel the opportunity to

 develop leadership skills and advance their professional development, leading to a Certificate of Completion.
 The Leadership Development

 Certificate Program allows participants the opportunity to customize their coursework to meet their areas of interest.

-In order to complete the Leadership Development Certificate Program, participants will take two three-hour courses from each of the three topic
+In order to complete the Leadership Development Certificate Program, participants will take six hours of courses from each of the three topic

-areas, for a total of six courses, as shown in the table below.
-Participants earn the certificate upon the successful completion of all six courses.
+areas, for a total of eighteen hours, as shown in the table below.
+Participants earn the certificate upon the successful completion of all eighteen hours.

-- Two courses from College Policy and Legal Issues topic area
+- Six hours of courses from College Policy and Legal Issues topic area

 - Six hours of courses from Administration and Management topic area

 - Six hours of courses from Interpersonal/Intrapersonal Effectiveness topic area